ryancahildebrandt/aozora_corpus/README.md

 ## *Outputs*

-+ The compiled table with full texts, in [csv](https://www.kaggle.com/ryancahildebrandt/azbcorpus) format
++ The compiled table with full texts, hosted on [Kaggle](https://www.kaggle.com/ryancahildebrandt/azbcorpus) in csv and DuckDB database formats